emqx/emqx-docs/en_US/access-control/authz/authz.md

 You can view the statistic metrics of each authorizer in the Overview page of the authorizer.
 The following metrics are listed:

-**Allow**: Number of authorizations passed
+- **Allow**: Number of authorizations passed

-**Deny**: Number of authorizations failed
+- **Deny**: Number of authorizations failed

-**No match**: Number of times client authorizations data not found
+- **No match**: Number of times client authorizations data not found

-**Rate(tps)**: Execution rates of authorizations
+- **Rate(tps)**: Execution rates of authorizations

 You can also check the authorization status and execution status on each node through **Node Status**.

-If you want to view the overall running metrics of authorization, see [Metrics - Authentication & Authorization](../../observability/metrics-and-stats.md#Authentication & Authorization)
+If you want to view the overall running metrics of authorization, see [Metrics - Authentication & Authorization](../../observability/metrics-and-stats.md#Authentication & Authorization).

 ## Integrate with Data Storage Objects